sabman/aicasts.com/011-mobilitydb.md

 `P_DISTURB_DATA: boolean`: Determine whether imprecision is added to the data generated.
 Possible values are false (no imprecision, default) and true (disturbed data).
 Corresponding optional argument: disturbData.

 `P_MESSAGES: text`: Quantity of messages shown describing the generation process.
 Possible values are 'minimal', 'mediummmm', 'verbose', and 'debug'.
 Corresponding optional argument: messages.

+`P_TRIP_GENERATION: text`: Determine the language used to generate the trips.
+Possible values are 'C' (default) and 'SQL'.
+Corresponding optional argument: tripGeneration.